longpractice/linux_kernel_index/mm/k.md

 }

 ```
-set_off_slab_cache does not enforce off-slab, instead, it will return false if it sees that off-slab is not a good choice.
+Our second choice is off-slab freelist.
+Which requires that we allocate the freelist using another cache. set_off_slab_cache does not enforce off-slab, instead, it will return false if it sees that off-slab is not a good choice.

 Inside set_off_slab_cache, when calling calculate_slab_order, we have passed in the flag of CFLGS_OFF_SLAB. calculate_slab_order will take this into consideration(see `calculate_slab_order` for details).

-Then, we strategically further verify if (left >= cachep->num * sizeof(freelist_idx_t)), under which case, we would better have put it on slab and reject the off-slab advice.
+Then, we strategically further verify if (left >= cachep->num * sizeof(freelist_idx_t)), under which case, we would better put it at the end of a slab since that left will be wasted otherwise.

-In it turns out that off-slab is not a good choice, we fall-back to on-slab in __kmem_cache_create with set_on_slab_cache.
+In it turns out that off-slab is not a good choice, we finally have to put freelist on-slab at the end of slab using set_on_slab_cache.
+This could not fail unless our object size to too large to fit in the largest slab possible.

 ---
 __kmem_cache_create: last part